Tips for organising your fish and seafood export to Europe

 Not only retail packaging must be attractive with all details mentioned, the master carton must also be clean, with all necessary data (for a tip on customs for labelling, which holds for both retail and master packaging, see EU 1169/2011 and EU 1379/2013) and with a nice logo of the exporting or importing company.

 The master carton is the first thing that an importer sees when opening the container.
 Give them a good first impression!
 Later in the value chain, when your product is always stable and consistent in quality, the customer does not need to open the master box to see whether the product is in order; just seeing your master box is enough to trust you.
 Moreover, an exporter should try to limit handwriting on the boxes.
 Instead, try to have as much information as possible pre-printed on the packaging.
-Pen ink gets very ugly when it is in contact with humidity and condensation.
+Using a pen is not to be advised since the ink can easily smudge when it comes into contact with humidity and condensation.

 Some exporters want to save money on the quality of the packaging.
 They may save $0.01/kg per kilo using mediocre packaging material that can break easily before reaching the customer.
 The money that they save during production can be lost afterwards due to damages.
 Do not do it.
 The packaging material should be strong, clean and undamaged when it arrives.